nutanix/terraform-provider-nutanix/website/docs/d/images_v2.html.markdown

 * `enforced_cluster_ext_ids`: List of cluster external identifiers for the enforced placement policy.
 * `conflicting_policy_ext_ids`: List of image placement policy external identifier that conflict with the current one.

-See detailed information in [Nutanix Image](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1)
+See detailed information in [Nutanix Image V4](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1)